Wineshuga/hello-rails-back-end/README.md

 # 📖 Hello Rails-Backend <a name="about-project"></a>

 **Hello Rails-Backend** Is a fullstack app that combines Ruby on Rails for the back end and React for the front end.
 The Ruby on Rails app provides JSON-formated data through an API endpoint that is then consumed by the React app and rendered on the browser.
 This project can be used as a template for simple Rails-React applications.
+Here is the repository for the frontend: https://github.com/wineshuga/hello-react-front-end

 ## 🛠 Built With <a name="built-with"></a>